The Russia Investigations: Rod Rosenstein On The Razor's Edge

 The McMemos

-McCabe's lawyer said on Friday that, yes, the former G-man kept such memos and he has given them to special counsel Robert Mueller but he had not given them to the Times.
+McCabe's lawyer said on Friday that, yes, the former G-man kept such memos and that he has given them to special counsel Robert Mueller but he had not given them to the Times.

-Somebody did, though — or somebody who has read them then described them to The Times.
+Somebody did, though — or somebody who has read them then described them to the Times.

 Did McCabe misunderstand Rosenstein when he wrote them?
-Or did whoever wanted McCabe's account out in the open not characterize to The Times that McCabe had written that Rosenstein was being facetious?
+Or did whoever wanted McCabe's account out in the open not characterize to the Times that McCabe had written that Rosenstein was being facetious?

-Or did whoever wanted McCabe's accounting out in the open realize that McCabe had recorded Rosenstein's comments as made — but not want the public to know that Rosenstein was being facetious?
+Or did whoever wanted McCabe's accounting out in the open realize that McCabe had documented Rosenstein's comments as made — but not want the public to know that Rosenstein was being facetious?

 That distinction is critical because Rosenstein has been sitting on top of a volcano for months.
 Trump doesn't like him.
 House Republicans don't like him.
-They want him gone and there have already been a few micro-crises before this that looked like they might turn into a flashpoint.
+They want him gone, and there have already been a few microcrises before this that looked as if they might turn into a flashpoint.

 In short, whose enemies were responsible for the Times report: Trump's or Rosenstein's?

-Rosenstein himself denied the story and said he thought it's clear the origin of this was with people "obviously biased against the department and ... advancing their own personal agenda."
+Rosenstein himself denied the story and said he thought it is clear the origin of this was with people "obviously biased against the department and ... advancing their own personal agenda."

-In a second statement released by the Justice Department Friday night, Rosenstein specifically addressed suggestions he wanted to record the president and again touched on the reporting from The Times about 25th Amendment.
+In a second statement released by the Justice Department on Friday night, Rosenstein specifically addressed suggestions he wanted to record the president and again touched on the reporting from the Times that the 25th Amendment, on presidential succession, was discussed.
 "I never pursued or authorized recording the President and any suggestion that I have ever advocated for the removal of the President is absolutely false," the deputy attorney general said.

 So are Rosenstein's days numbered?